-It’s ridiculous really.
-Why should a person be scared of something like homemade gravy.
-That’s why I finally talked myself out of it and I’m so glad I did.
-One thing I knew is I wanted to make my vegan gravy easy to make so you can add it to any dinner to make it special.
-This is especially true for a holiday meal like Thanksgiving.
+I knew I wanted to make my vegan gravy easy to make so you can add it to any dinner to make it special.

-Let’s begin with the list of ingredients for this easy vegetarian gravy recipe:
+Let’s begin with the list of ingredients for this recipe:

 How to Make Vegan Gravy

-Tip: If beside your best effort you’ve found yourself staring down a skillet of lumpy gravy, don’t dismay.
-Transfer the gravy to a food processor or blender and pulse until the lumps are gone!
+- If, despite your best efforts, you’re staring at a skillet of lumpy gravy, don’t dismay.
+Transfer the gravy to a food processor or blender and pulse until the lumps are gone.

 Next, begin adding the vegetable broth.
 Again, you’ll want to add this slowly while simultaneously whisking.